Discovering Barcelona's Neighborhoods: A Guide for Renovation Enthusiasts

 Poblenou – Modern Living Near the Beach

 Poblenou has transformed dramatically over the last decade.
-Once industrial, it’s now one of the most exciting areas for expats, especially those working remotely or in tech.
+Once industrial, it’s now one of the most exciting areas for those working remotely or in tech.

 Close to the beach